pharmpress/aws-lambda-scala/README.md

 * [AWS API Gateway proxy integration](http://docs.aws.amazon.com/apigateway/latest/developerguide/integrating-api-with-aws-services-lambda.html);
 * Uncaught errors are logged with SLF4J and re-thrown.

 More docs are coming soon...
-Feel free to look at `src/test/scala` if you want to use it right now.
+Feel free to look at `src/test/scala` if you want to use it right now

 ## Examples